||2020 Specialized Turbo Como 4.0

 SRAM XX1 - Thomson Stem/Post.
 I swapped the gorgeous Thomson Carbon Bars for the more comfy Renthal Fatbar Lite Carbon bars. - Hope X2 Brakes.
 Salsa Hubs.
 Rolling Darryl rims.
 MRP carbon Fat Fork.
 Ritchey saddle.
 Race Face Turbine Crank.

-They only make about 25 of these titanium beauties each year in Steamboat Springs Colorado.
+They made fewer than 20 of these titanium beauties in Steamboat Springs Colorado.

 ||2006 Cannondale Six13 / Cruiser